 Non-Cooperative Games in Outsourcing Operations

-Manufacturing & Services Operations Management,
+Manufacturing and Services Operations Management,

 Consider a set of manufacturers, all of which can subcontract part of their workload to a third party.
 For simplicity, we assume that every manufacturer as well as the third party each possess a single machine.
 Each